mikhaildasilva/mikhaildasilva-github.io/Additive Manufacturing/README.md

 ---

 "Typical" soft robots utilise [Silicone](https://www.smooth-on.com/products/ecoflex-00-30/) of eclectic Shore Hardness' to impart compliance.
+One of the critical requirements in this project was the speed of prototyping.
+This is where Additive Manufacturing (3D Printing) using TPU excels.

 #### A few challenges that arise when using Silicone: